 The honest experience of living inside a female body in our society is finally a valid, front-burner subject.
 I am grateful for those who came before and actively changed our cultural norms in body-positive ways so that I could celebrate the wonder of my own body.
 I compose from movement and for movement.
 My composing for these pieces was, at times, actually sourced from imagining, embodying the actual dancers in this show.

 For me the most important ingredient for composing is feeling confident that my work is needed and wanted.
 This magically opens up the boldly creative channels for me.
 The time is ripe for this subject matter.
-It is my honor to invite you to join me this October 28th at The Palace of Fine Arts.
+It is my honor to invite you to join me this December 20, 21 & 22 at ODC Theater in San Francisco.

 - Andrea Densmore, Creator & Composer of Eve, An Opera